LajosPolya/aws-cdk-templates/deploy-nlb-with-ec2-auto-scaling-group/README.md

-# Deploy Network Load Balancer with EC2
+# Deploy Network Load Balancer with EC2 Auto Scaling Group

 This CDK app deploys a Network Load Balancer whose target is an Auto Scaling Group used to scale a set of EC2 instances.